computer-science-one/cs101-book/prerequisites/installing.md

 Ruby runs on most operating systems.
 We highly recommend installing Ruby on your own computer.
 By doing this, you can save your work offline.
 Additionally, you won't need internet access to try out examples or complete your assignments!

-You can find a list of Ruby installation methods and tools directly on the official ["Installing Ruby"](https://www.ruby-lang.org/en/documentation/installation/) page.
+The official "Installing Ruby" page from `ruby-lang.org` You can find a list of Ruby installation methods and tools directly on

 ### GNU/Linux